History of rice cultivation: Africa

 Although Oryza sativa was domesticated in Asia, the now less popular Oryza glaberrima rice was independently domesticated in Africa 3,000 to 3,500 years ago.
 Between 1500 and 800 BC, Oryza glaberrima propagated from its original centre, the Niger River delta, and extended to Senegal.
 However, it never developed far from its original region.
 Its cultivation even declined in favour of the Asian species, which was introduced to East Africa early in the common era and spread westward.

-Many of the foods enjoyed in North America today were brought over from Africa during the slave trade, including rice.
-Many Africans were taken from rice-producing regions such as Casamance in South Senegal due to their knowledge of how to cultivate rice.
-They were then shipped to the Carolinas or Mexico to work on the new rice fields.
+African women's involvement in the cultivation of rice throughout Africa is vital.
+They play a significant role in rice cultivation in Africa through their rice farming practices and traditional production methods that highlight their importance in the rice production field.
+African women through the course of history have harvested the rice crop and furthermore provided a principal food staple of the Western region of Africa.

 Europe

 Rice was known to the Classical world, being imported from Egypt, and perhaps west Asia.
 It was known to Greece (where it is still cultivated in Macedonia and Thrace) by returning soldiers from Alexander the Great's military expedition to Asia.
 Large deposits of rice from the first century AD have been found in Roman camps in Germany.
+However it was not a staple of the Greek diet until the 10th century.
+Prior to this, barley and wheat were the primary grains cultivated and consumed in Greece.
+Over time, rice gradually replaced these traditional grains as a staple ingredient in many Greek dishes.

-The Moors brought Asiatic rice to the Iberian Peninsula in the 10th century.
-Records indicate it was grown in Valencia and Majorca.
-In Majorca, rice cultivation seems to have stopped after the Christian conquest, although historians are not certain.
+The Moors brought Asiatic rice to the Iberian Peninsula in the 8th century where it expanded progressively from the south.
+In Majorca, rice cultivation seems to have stopped after the Christian reconquest, although historians are not certain.

 The Moors may have also brought rice to Sicily, with cultivation starting in the 9th century, where it was an important crop long before it is noted in the plain of Pisa (1468) or in the Lombard plain (1475), where its cultivation was promoted by Ludovico Sforza, Duke of Milan, and demonstrated in his model farms.

 After the 15th century, rice spread throughout Italy and then France, later propagating to all the continents during the age of European exploration.

 In Russia, a short-grain, starchy rice similar to the Italian varieties, has been grown in the Krasnodar Krai, and known in Russia as "Kuban Rice" or "Krasnodar Rice".
 In the Russian Far East several japonica cultivars are grown in Primorye around the Khanka Lake.
 Increasing scale of rice production in the region has recently brought criticism towards growers' alleged bad practices in regard to the environment.

 America

-Recent Research indicates that rice was independently domesticated in South America before the 14th century from Amazon wild rice.
+Recent research indicates that rice was independently domesticated in South America before the 14th century from Amazon wild rice.